Takemasa Okuyama

 Takemasa Okuyama (born 1944) is the head of the International Karate Association of Canada and has the title of Kancho.

 Born in Hachijōjima, Japan, Okuyama began to train in Japan at the age of 7.
 In line with the family tradition, he practised sumo and judo.
 At the age of 13 he started to learn karate from Kinjo from Okinawa.
 In 1960, he started to study at the Takushoku University in Japan.

-He studied political science and foreign trade, regularly training karate masters such as Tabata, Hamanaka, Ozawa and Tsuyama.
+He studied political science and foreign trade, regularly training karate masters such as Tabata, Hamanaka, Ozawa and Katsunori Tsuyama.

-In 1966, he arrived in the USA to continue his studies and trained for three years under the instruction of Takayuki Kubota.
+In 1966, he arrived in the US to continue his studies and trained for three years under the instruction of Takayuki Kubota.